 Nevertheless, it is important to recognize that this approach also brings its own limitations and biases (van der Loos & Nijland, 2021).
 In some circumstances, eDNA sampling can be more expensive than traditional, more established methods (Smart et al., 2016).
 Since there are no voucher specimens from collections, contamination is a major issue that needs to be addressed early on, following best practices in the field (Goldberg et al., 2016).
 The lack of voucher specimens also leads to an overdependence on the use of barcodes and genetic databases for taxonomic identification, which introduces another set of biases, from misidentification to lack of species representation (Taberlet, Coissac, et al., 2012).
-Other challenges arise from the non-universality of sampling methods and downstream processing, with the probability of detection varying depending on the species and their density, as well as the type of environment, which affects rates of DNA degradation (Deiner et al., 2015; Rees et al., 2014; Williams et al., 2017).
+Other challenges arise from the non-universality of sampling methods and downstream processing, with the probability of detection varying depending on the species and their density, as well as the type of environment, which affects rates of DNA degradation (Deiner et al., 2015; Rees et al., 2014; Williams et al., 2017, Nagarajan et al., 2022).

-Coastal lagoons can vary in their environmental qualities quite drastically.
+Coastal lagoons can vary drastically in their environmental properties.
 One major challenge is the high and variable turbidity of the water.
-High turbidity usually occurs when lagoons are closed to the ocean by a sandbar and driven by organic and inorganic matter.
-In this case, filtering water on-site becomes a problem.
-Filtration is a widespread method for handling water samples (Laramie et al., 2015; Tsuji et al., 2019).
-Set volumes of water are run through a small filter to concentrate DNA before extractions.
-However, high concentration of fine sediment or organic matter in water quickly obstructs filters, making the filtration process time-consuming (although it could actually aid recovery by binding DNA to suspended particles: Kumar et al., 2022; Liang & Keeley, 2013; Torti et al., 2015).
+High turbidity often occurs during high stream flow, or when lagoons are closed to the ocean by a sandbar leading to an accumulation of organic and inorganic matter.
+In this scenario, filtering turbid water on-site is problematic.
+However, filtration is widely used for handling water samples (Laramie et al., 2015; Tsuji et al., 2019).
+Typically, set volumes of water are run through a small pore size filter to concentrate DNA before extractions.
+However, high concentration of fine sediment or organic matter in water quickly obstructs these filters, making the filtration process time-consuming (although it could actually aid recovery by binding DNA to suspended particles: Kumar et al., 2022; Liang & Keeley, 2013; Torti et al., 2015).

 To overcome this issue, some stakeholders have relied on a tiered filtration step (prefiltration) to reduce particles and avoid clogging filters (Tsuji et al., 2019), but this approach increases costs, labor and opportunities for potential contamination (Li et al., 2018; Majaneva et al., 2018; Robson et al., 2016).
-The use of filters of bigger pore sizes, up to 20 µm, has been previously tested and in cases of turbid waters is generally preferred, but requires filtering larger volumes of water to capture the same amount of DNA recovered in smaller pore size filters (Robson et al., 2016; Turner, Barnes, et al., 2014).
+The use of filters with bigger pore sizes (up to 20 µm) has been previously tested and in cases of turbid waters is generally preferred, but requires filtering larger volumes of water to capture the same amount of DNA recovered in smaller pore size filters (Robson et al., 2016; Turner, Barnes, et al., 2014).

-Freezing water for storage purposes prior to filtration can mitigate the issue of slow filtration in the field and allow it to be done in batches in the laboratory at a later time, but this type of sample storage might introduce bias on DNA capture and community composition (Kwambana et al., 2011; Sekar et al., 2009).
-Cells can disrupt and extrude their DNA in the environment, an issue that has been demonstrated in certain cases (e.g. Suomalainen et al., 2006), which would then make it easier for it to pass through the filter pores.
-In the case of turbid waters, increasing the pore size of filters to speed the filtration process could worsen this problem by letting DNA in solution flow through the pores more easily.
+Freezing water for storage purposes prior to filtration can mitigate the issue of slow filtration in the field and allow it to be done in batches in the laboratory at a later time, but this type of sample storage could also introduce bias on eDNA capture and community composition (Kwambana et al., 2011; Sekar et al., 2009).
+Freezing can disrupt cells and extrude their DNA in the environment, which would then make it easier for it to pass through the filter pores and be lost, an issue that has been demonstrated in certain cases (e.g. Suomalainen et al., 2006).
+Increasing the pore size of filters to speed the filtration process could worsen this problem by letting DNA in solution flow through the pores more easily.